|

 Hotel

 Aphrodite.
-All food comes from their farm
+All food comes from their organic farm

 and is made from traditional family recipes.